pascal-roth/thundertorch/source/ML_utils/getting_started/Trainer.rst

 All parameters of the trainer class are defined in the `PyTorch Lightning
 Docs <https://pytorch-lightning.readthedocs.io/en/0.7.6/trainer.html#trainer-flags>`__.
-Here the most commenly used are presented:
+Here the most commonly used are presented:

 -  max_epochs: Stop training once this number of epochs is reached
 -  gpus: Number of GPUs to train on or which GPUs to train on